26 Different Types of Moths in Arizona

 This is to remove dirt and debris that could provide them with an ideal habitat for laying eggs and nesting.

-Additionally, regular inspections should be carried out for any signs of an infestation, such as webbing or larvae cocoons on fabric surfaces.
+Additionally, regular inspections should be conducted for any signs of an infestation, such as webbing or larvae cocoons on fabric surfaces.

 11. Calleta Silkmoth